 - The second product is the one that customers will stay subscribed to after the actions of the workflow occur.

 - Alternatively, merchants using the Shopify Checkout Integration may want to consider creating one product with two individual variants, as this allows you to change the product name so that the swap is visibly noticeable in Recharge, including when customers access their customer portal.

 Step 2 - Add the products to Recharge

 Both products need to be added to Recharge as subscription products once they’ve been created in your ecommerce platform.
 Products must exist in Recharge as subscription products to be included in a workflow.

 We recommend setting the subscription type to be subscription only.
 This will prevent customers from checking out with a one-time version of the product for free.

 Both products must be added to Recharge and configured to reflect the subscription rules that the product should follow once the free trial is over.
 Refer to the following articles for more information on adding a product to Recharge:

 Step 3 - Create the workflow

-Now that the product is set up in both your eCommerce platform and Recharge, we can create the free trial workflow.
+Now that the product is set up in both your ecommerce platform and Recharge, you can create the free trial workflow.